hnordto/ibdrel/README.md

 <!-- badges: end -->

-**ibdrel** is an R package and a Shiny application for estimating and rankig pairwise genetic relationships from genomic segments shared *identical by descent* (IBD).
+**ibdrel** is an R package and a Shiny application for estimating and ranking pairwise genetic relationships from genomic segments shared *identical by descent* (IBD).

 ## Installation